ibm-cloud-docs/discovery-data/getting-started.md

 1. Click the **Improve and customize** icon from the navigation panel.

-    The *Improve and customize* page is where you can to try out queries, then add and test customizations to improve the query results for your project.
+    The *Improve and customize* page is where you can try out queries, then add and test customizations to improve the query results for your project.
 A list of sample queries is displayed to help you get started with submitting test queries.

 1. Click the **Run search** button for`IBM`.